 - Arteriovenous fistulas of the dura mater

-- (Сyber-Knife) Linear accelerator, which is based on the braking photon radiation.
-The difference from a gamma knife is that to the use the cyber-knife no fixation and immobility of the patient is required.
-The fact is that during the irradiation session the sensors of the device constantly check the location of the brain tumor, therefore the radiation beam always falls only on the tumor.
-This makes the treatment session very comfortable and safe.
-The working part of the device can move around the patient at different angles.
-This creates a high cancericidal (tumor lethal) dose of radiation exactly in the tumor focus without damage to surrounding tissues.
+- (Cyber-Knife) linear accelerator, a process based on braking photon radiation.
+The difference from a gamma-knife is that during cyber-knife, no restraint of the patient is required.
+This is because during the irradiation session, the sensors of the device constantly check the location of the brain tumor, and ensure that the radiation beam is always directed towards it.
+This makes the treatment extremely safe and comfortable, and allows the device to work from a range of different angles.
+The result of this is a high cancericidal (lethal to the tumor) dose of radiation without damage to the surrounding tissue.